MorrisCastro04/holbertonschool-higher_level_programming/python-classes/README.md

 task 4: Write a class Square that defines a square by: (based on 3-square.py) add the getter and setter to the size

-task 5: Write a class Square that defines a square by: (based on 4-square.py) make a method that print the square
+task 5: Write a class Square that defines a square by: (based on 4-square.py)  method to print the square

+task 6: Write a class Square that defines a square by: (based on 5-square.py) add a attribute to to give a position to the square